 Be sure to consult your internal privacy and compliance experts when determining your strategy for accepting and forwarding Data Subject Requests.

 A delete request will also not prevent additional data concerning the subject from being received and processed by mParticle.
-If the data subject wishes to prevent all future data processing, they will likely need to take additional steps, for example, ceasing to use the service or app.
+If the data subject wishes to prevent all future data processing, they will likely need to take additional steps, for example, ceasing to use your service/app.

-Access and Portability requests are handled as follows:
+Access and Portability requests are treated exactly the same way, as follows:

-The data gathered in response to a Portability Request will be delivered in the form of a
+The data gathered in response to an access or portability request will be delivered in a

 A sample portability response can be downloaded here.

-In addition to the OpenGDPR API, users with the Compliance role can create, delete and monitor GDPR Data Subject Requests directly in the mParticle Dashboard.
+In addition to the OpenDSR API, users with the Compliance or Admin and Compliance role can create, delete and monitor DSRs directly in the mParticle Dashboard.